RafaelCotrim/Lamier/Sources/Lamier.md

 ### Refuge Bellow

 Seeing the disaster coming, 9 nations came together to perform the largest terrain manipulation ever attempted.
-Hundreds of star readers excavated deep caves and created cristal pilar that went from the ceiling of the caves to above the clouds.
+Hundreds of star readers excavated deep caves and created crystal pilar that went from the ceiling of the caves to above the clouds.
 These would transport light to the underground.

 Millions of people fled into the caves and passages were closed as the storm approached.
 The Storm Mother, seeing that she would not be able to kill everyone before they sealed off the last entrance, filled the bodies of 50 dead people with her magic.
 They became her puppets and she sent them with the last refugees.
 Once all the entrances were sealed, she released her magic from inside.

 Although she was not able to store enough magic in the bodies to kill everyone or break the seal, she was able to create another curse.
-She whipped the memory of everyone inside the caves in the hope that they would break the seals someday, allowing her to enter and finish her work.
+She wiped the memory of everyone inside the caves in the hope that they would break the seals someday, allowing her to enter and finish her work.
 She now periodically searches the whole planet, looking for a way to get inside.

 ### Ethernal Storm

 The Storm Mother is so methodical in her work that all animals and plants have been completely eradicated from the surface, including the ones that live deep in the oceans.
 She has poisoned the waters and eroded the mountains.
 The erosion covered vast areas of the surface with coarse sand dunes.
 These dunes are flooded regularly by the periodic rains and the algae that live there serve as the last bastion of life on the surface.
 The poles still suffer under a perpetual storm that draws power from the auroras.
-The only things capable o surviving her rath were the cristal pillars now known as Luminars.
+The only things capable o surviving her wrath were the crystal pillars now known as Luminars.

 ```
 ```